 The BoxCaster Pro has a headphone output for monitoring the audio of your live stream.
 The audio you hear on the headphone output will always be the production feed that will be streamed.
 There will be a slight delay on the headphone audio as well.

 In the audio screen, tap the headphone icon in the top right.
 Use the slider to adjust the volume.

-Currently, the only purpose of the USB port on the BoxCaster Pro is for compatibility with the BoxCast Scoreboard Assist.
-The USB port won't work with cellular modems or other USB accessories.
+If your BoxCaster Pro has a USB-A port, it is only compatible with the BoxCast Scoreboard Assist.
+The USB port will not work with cellular modems or other USB accessories.

 How much does the BoxCaster Pro cost?

 You must have an active BoxCast subscription in order to purchase a BoxCaster Pro.
 If you're in the process of subscribing to service, let your account executive know you'd like to purchase the BoxCaster Pro.